14 Steps to Running a Thriving Business as an Entrepreneur

 Everyone wants to know how to run a business and succeed, outrageously.
-Whatever radical success means to you, this comprehensive guide gives you proven tips for how to run a small business that is designed especially for entrepreneurs (like a lot of Ninety’s clients).
+Whatever radical success means to you, this comprehensive guide gives you proven tips for how to run a small business that is designed especially for entrepreneurs (like a lot of Ninety’s users).

 How do entrepreneurs run their businesses?

 “Entrepreneurship” is defined as the ability to start and run a company using big ideas and limited resources.
 Entrepreneur means “adventurer,” from the French word, entreprendre.